corpusculejs/corpuscule/packages/element/README.md

 ```

 #### `@attribute(name: string, guard: AttributeGuard): PropertyDecorator`
-Attribute decorator binds class property to an attribute with the `name` and provides transformation
+Attribute decorator binds a class property to an attribute with the `name` and provides a
-mechanism that allows to convert value with type described by `guard` to and from attribute string.
+transformation mechanism that allows converting value with the type described by `guard` to and
+from attribute string.
 * `name`.
-Attribute name by which it can be set via `setAttribute` and get by `getAttribute`.
+An attribute name by which it can be set via `setAttribute` and get by `getAttribute`.
 * `guard`.
-Constructor of one of three primitive types: `String`, `Boolean` or `Number`.
-It
+A constructor of one of three primitive types: `String`, `Boolean` or `Number`.
+It describes
-describes transformation process for the attribute.
+the transformation process for the attribute.

 ##### Example
 ```javascript